-Propsshould be considered read-only from the point of view of the component and is the mechanism for passing in "arguments" to a component.
+propsshould be considered read-only from the point of view of the component, and it is the mechanism for passing in arguments to a component.

-Stateis a component's internal state and can be read by accessing the parent field
+stateis a component's internal state, and can be read by accessing the super-class field

 setStateparent method which merges the new data with the old state.

-observable data but is not actually stored.
+observabledata, but that is not actually stored.
 Think of this as computing